 If it’s a lead generation landing page, the CTA button will come at the end of the form.
 Once the user fills out the form, they’ll click the button to submit it.
 The CTA copy should tell the user what will happen after they click on the button.

-If it’s a click-through landing page, the call-to-action will be a button that takes the user to the final step, whether that’s to make a purchase, schedule a consult, or start a free trial.
+If it’s a click-through landing page, the call-to-action will be a button that takes the user to the final step, whether that’s to make a purchase, schedule a consultation, or start a free trial.

 Here’s an example of a click-through landing page from Arcade.
 The CTA — “Try Arcade Free” — is simple and clear.